The technological revolution has left no industry untouched.

 The growth of this personalized approach can be seen in banks placing more and more focus on understanding their customer’s life events and life stages.

-Whether it’s buying a house or retiring early, banks that can predict events — and deliver solutions — are the ones that will appeal to today’s customer.
+Whether it’s buying a house or retiring early, banks that can predict events — and deliver solutions such as smart money tracker and organizer — are the ones that will appeal to today’s customer.